peteyoung/python-dev-env/python-dev-setup.md

       * If you use OS/system package manager, you will only be as current as their repository.
    * `pip` or `pyenv ` first?
       * `pyenv` has no `python` dependencies, so if it doesn't exist on the system at all, you'll be fine.
-      * `pip` is installed by default by `pyenv`
+      * `pip` is installed by default by `pyenv` during a Python build/installation.5
-      * You can upgrade this `pip` with either `pip install -U pip` or the curlpipe method.
-Both will only upgrade the currently active version of Python.
+      * You can upgrade this `pip` with either `pip install -U pip` or the curl pipe method.
+Both will only upgrade `pip` in the currently active version of Python.
    * `pip` or `virtualenv` first?
-      * virtualenv also installs `pip`.
+      * `virtualenv` also installs `pip`.
 AAAAAGH!!!
 Did I mention it also installs setuptools too?
-         * While this is weird, it works out that virtualenv's `pip` will override pyenv's when the virtualenv is activated.
+         * While this is weird, it works out that `virtualenv`'s `pip` will override `pyenv`'s when the virtual environment is `activate`d.
       * Installing with `pip install virtualenv` is stated to install globally.
-What if this is done in a `pyenv`?
+What if this is done with a `pip` installed with a version of Python by `pyenv`?
-         * It will install `virtualenv` for that version of `python`.
-Other versions of `python` managed by `pyenv` will error out if `virtualenv` is invoked, but will also report that `virtualenv` is installed for a different version.
+         * It will install `virtualenv` for the version of Python that's currently active via `pyenv`.
+Other versions of Python managed by `pyenv` will error out if `virtualenv` is invoked and has not been installed for said other version of Python.
+However, `pyenv` will also report that `virtualenv` is installed for a different version Python.

          ```
          # virtualenv